Solubility of a family of conics with polynomial coefficients in many variables: Proportion of diagonal plane conics with a rational point and coefficients in arithmetic progression

 We focus on estimating $T_{\bm r} (\bm X) := T_{\bm r, (q,q,q)}({\bm X})$ since the other sums can be estimated by the same method.\\

 The next step consists in transforming the congruence conditions into a sum over multiplicative characters, by using the orthogonality of characters.
-In order to do that, we need a coprimality condition between the $r_i$ and $q$, such a condition being not necessarily satisfied.
-In order to force the coprimality condition, we factor out the integers $\gcd(r_i,q)$ thus giving rise to the quantity $\alpha(\bm b, \bm m, \bm r)$, defined in (\ref{expr alpha}), in the main term.
+In order to do that, we need a coprimality condition between the $r_i$ and $q$.
+In order to force this coprimality condition, we factor out the integers $\gcd(r_i,q)$ thus giving rise to the quantity $\alpha(\bm b, \bm m, \bm r)$, defined in (\ref{expr alpha}), in the main term.
 This step is done in Lemma~\ref{reecriture Tn}.
 For $\{i,j,k\} = \{0,1,2\}$, we define For $\bm \chi = (\chi_0, \chi_1,\chi_2)$ any triple of Dirichlet characters with $\chi_i$ being a character modulo $ {q \over \gcd(q,r_i)}$, we introduce and

 \begin{lemme} If $\displaystyle \gcd(q, r_{012},m_{012}) \prod_{\{i,j,k\} = \{0,1,2\}} \gcd(q,r_i,b_j,b_k) > 1$, then $T_{\bm r}({\bm X}) = 0$.
-Otherwise we have
+Otherwise, we have

 where the sum is over the triples $\bm \chi = (\chi_0, \chi_1,\chi_2)$ with $\displaystyle \chi_i$ a Dirichlet character modulo $\displaystyle {q \over \gcd(q,r_i)}$. \end{lemme} \begin{proof}

 Aiming to use orthogonality of Dirichlet characters, we make a change of variables in order to add a coprimality condition on the summation indexes.
 This relies on the equivalence